Axlefublr/axlefublr.github.io/content/harp/index.md

 The helix jump list is not trustworthy, it keeps invalidating itself for seemingly no good reason. \
 And when *it* invalidates, the position you explicitly stored with <kbd>ctrl+s</kbd> is simply *gone*, rather than just *off*, like it *might* be with mark harps.

-I find the directory relativity to make the most sense as a default for mark harps{{fn(i=5)}}. \
+I find the directory relativity to make the most sense as a default for mark harps{{fn(i=6)}}. \
 You scope your ad-hocs per project, so you never need to worry about overriding something you were working on 5 seconds ago, in a different project. \
 Yet, it's not as restrictive as defaulting to the buffer relativity: since mark harps remember the buffer path as well, you can more freely express “wherever I last been” — you don't need to first remember which file you were in, to then jump to a position inside of.

-This harp action is the most recent, actually!
-Search harps are so good, that I didn't feel the need for this harp action to exist; I also trusted the jumplist more than I should have. \
+This harp action is the most recent, actually! \
+Search harps are so good, that I didn't feel the need for this harp action to exist; \
+I also trusted the jumplist more than I should have.

+Pressing an uppercase letter to set something this “fast”, also felt like a bad value proposition. \
+So it's *this* harp action that sparked the “space to toggle get/set” change, as well as the refactor that made it possible.

-But now that I have mark harps, they're really nice!
+Now that I have mark harps, they're really nice! \
 Being able to turn my brain off and not worry about losing my train of workflow is really convenient.

 ## command harps